OCLIDE-Modules/OCLIDE/README.md

 ## Installation
 - **STABLE (RECOMMENDED)** Download the latest version `dist.rar` at https://github.com/Vladg24YT/Oclide/releases
 - **EXPERIMENTAL** Download `OCLIDE.jar` and `lib` folder from `dist` directory
-2. Extract it to any folder you want.
+2. Extract/Copy it to any folder you want.
 It will be OCLIDE's working directory.
 3. Run the `OCLIDE.jar` file